bclever1/SudokuSolver/README.md

 Please download SudokuSolver.zip and extract anywhere.

-This project is not meant to be the fastest solver in the world.
-It will get faster as I add more solving techniques (which means less guessing), nor is it the prettiest (yet).
+This project is not meant to be the fastest solver in the world, nor is it the prettiest.
+It will get faster as I add more solving techniques (which means less guessing)
+and it will get prettier when I have time.

 I used this project to highlight the following subjects:

 1) Linking a C# graphical interface to a C++ code engine (DLL).